Adapting To The Latest Technology Trends For Your Business Adapting To The Latest Technology Trends For Your Business

 Adapting To The Latest Technology Trends For Your Business

-The pace of technologically is as staggering.
+The pace of technology development is staggering.
 Read our tips to keep up with the latest technology trends and use them in business.

 Technology Trends

 Color television became available to consumers just 70 years ago.
 The first cell phone came into being just 40 years ago.
-Our cell phones have been able to connect to the Internet for just 20 years.
-And just within the past 2 years, mobile Internet access has passed desktop Internet access – we’re online on our phones more than we are on our computers.
+Our cell phones have been able to connect to the Internet for just 25 years.
+Just within the past 10 years, mobile Internet access has passed desktop Internet access – we’re online on our phones more than we are on our computers.
+And now AI is accelerating the rate of technological advancement and how almost everything online works.
 That’s a lot of technological change in a very short amount of time.
 Of course, businesses have to adapt to keep up.
-If you didn’t grow up around technology like the millennial generation, how can you adopt the latest technology trends to help run your business more efficiently?
+How can you adopt the latest technology trends to help run your business more efficiently?

-New technologies are designed to be easy to use and master.
+New technologies are designed to be easy to use and master, and these days, AI can give you an even stronger helping hand.
 You might even find yourself enjoying the process of learning.
-Most importantly, the latest technology trends can actually make your business better.
+Most importantly, the latest technology trends can actually make your business better through automations and data analysis.

 How to Use Technology Trends to Improve Your Business

-“To stay competitive, small businesses need to adopt and incorporate online technology into their everyday business operations,” says Seong Ohm, senior vice president of merchandise business services at Sam’s Club.
+“To stay competitive, small businesses need to adopt and incorporate online technology into their everyday business operations,” says Seong Ohm, a former executive at Sam’s Club and AutoZone.
 These are just some of the ways technology can improve your business:

 1. Faster Payroll: Payroll apps can expedite paychecks, make direct deposits, and even electronically file taxes.
 Once the domain of a dedicated bookkeeper or payroll company, computer programs can now handle almost all of your payroll needs with little to no input from you.

 3. Simpler Bookkeeping: No one likes keeping the books or doing their taxes.
 Current tech can help you keep track of all the necessary documents, invoices, deductions, and expenditures to make that all a little less painful.
 You may not even need an accountant!
-For example, Quicken can keep track of all of your finances and help you generate and track invoices.
+For example, QuickBooks, Wave, and Freshbooks can keep track of all of your finances and help you generate and track invoices.

 4. Managing Your To-Do List: With a small business, there are always a million things that need to get done.
-Productivity apps like Todoist can help you keep track of what needs to get done and when – you can also sync them to your calendars and other programs so that everything updates at once!
+Productivity apps like Todoist, ClickUp, Notion, or Asana can help you keep track of what needs to get done and when – you can also sync them to your calendars and other programs so that everything updates at once.

-5. The “It” Factor: Consumers are more technologically savvy than ever and they notice when businesses have outdated websites, payment processing systems, and other technologies.
-They always want the newest and best tech (check out the line at the Apple store whenever a new iPhone comes out), so keeping up with tech trends shows your customers that you understand what they want.
+5. The “It” Factor: Consumers are more tech savvy than ever and they notice when businesses have outdated websites, payment processing systems, and other technologies.
+They always want the newest and best tech (check out the line at the Apple store whenever a new iPhone comes out), so keeping up with tech trends shows your customers that you understand what they want, especially in an AI dominated world.

 How To Actually Keep Up With The Latest Technology Trends